What does circumcised and uncircumcised mean in the Bible?

 Today, circumcision is typically performed by medical personnel in the hospital when a male baby is newborn.
-This procedure involves the removal of amounts of the foreskin.
+This procedure involves the removal of different amounts of the foreskin.
 This is commonly referred to as styles of circumcision.
-Sometimes it is performed on teenage and adult males, but it is more painful and results in greater bleeding.
+Sometimes circumcision is performed on teenage and adult males, but it is more painful and results in greater bleeding.

 Brit Milah Circumcision Performed By Abraham

 The Mosaic Law required circumcision on the eighth day after birth (Leviticus 12:3; Philippians 3:5).
 Luke 2:21 tells us that Jesus was circumcised on the eighth day after His birth in the temple in Jerusalem.
 In Jesus’ day, circumcision of males was performed on the Sabbath according to John 7:22-23.

 It is common for people to believe that a man is either circumcised or not circumcised.
 But the decision to circumcise can be more complicated because there are various styles of circumcisions.
 It is believed that the style of circumcision that was performed on Abraham, Ishmael, and all of his male servants (Genesis 17:10-12, 21-27), was a Brit Milah.
 This ancient circumcision was performed by Abraham on himself but did not remove the frenulum.